Terrastories/terrastories/DEVELOPMENT.md

 Please check [ESLint editor-integrations page](https://eslint.org/docs/user-guide/integrations#editors) to read about how to integrate ESLint with your IDE/editor

-### e2e Tests
+### Tests

-You can run e2e tests with
+You can run RSpec and e2e tests with

 ```
-script/test
+script/test.sh
 ```